syncfusion-content/javascript-docs/js/api/ejRTE.md

         that helps them to apply rich text formats to the text entered in the text area. </p>
         </textarea><script>
-    // Initializes the RTE with the allowEditing value specified.
+    // Initializes the RTE with the specified allowEditing value.
     $("#rteSample").ejRTE({ allowEditing: false });
 </script>
 {% endhighlight %}